socketio/socket.io-website/docs/client-api.md

 #### Event: 'connect'

-Fired upon connection to the Namespace (including a successful reconnection).
+This event is fired by the Socket instance upon connection **and** reconnection.

 ```js
 socket.on("connect", () => {